jonnor/projects/currentsource/README.md

 * Verify current sharing using multiple modules
 * Test with laser diode
-* Test with a power LED
 * Verify working with 3.3v uC.
-Needs suitable opamp and MOSFET
 * Make 1 or 2 testing jigs
 * Make production run of 5 boards